JustAnEric/Revolution.js/README.md

 # Revolution.js
-This is a NodeJS fork of the working Revolution API.
+This is a NodeJS recreation of the working Revolution API.

 Install our *Revolution.js Node library* by this command:
 ```npm